seiya1223/techcasestudies/_posts/2016-12-02-ChoiceCustomerCare.md

 The tablet application is built to be installed on an Android tablet that is affixed next to a patient’s bed.

-When a patient requires assistance, they press the icon corresponding to the type of assistance needed (for example, medical emergency, non-medical emergency, bathroom, water).
+When patients require assistance, they press the icon corresponding to the type of assistance needed (for example, medical emergency, non-medical emergency, bathroom, water).
 Pressing the button calls a web service that routes the request based on the type of request and which healthcare worker is currently assigned to that bed.
 This sends a request notification to the mobile app of the worker responsible, according to the business logic.

 The tablet app broadcasts a push notification only to the specific worker responsible for that tablet.
 Workers must go to the patient's bedside to accept or deny the notification.